 A powerful, urgent and timely polemic on why women still need equality, and how we get there

-Gender injustice is the greatest human rights abuse on the planet.
-It blights First and developing worlds; rich and poor women.
-Gender injustice impacts health, wealth, education, representation, opportunity and security everywhere.
-It is no exaggeration to describe the position of women as an apartheid, but it is not limited to one country or historical period.
-For this ancient and continuing wrong is millennial in duration and global in reach.
-Only radical solutions can even scratch its surface.
-However, the prize is a great one: the collateral benefits to peace, prosperity, sustainability and general human happiness are potentially enormous.
-All this because we are all interconnected and all men are of women too.
+It is the greatest human rights abuse on the planet.
+It blights first and developing worlds, rich and poor women's health, wealth, education, representation, opportunity and security everywhere.
+It is no exaggeration to describe it as an 'apartheid', but not limited to one country or historical period.
+Gender injustice, Shami Chakrabarti shows, is an ancient and continuing wrong that is millennial in duration and global in reach.

-On Liberty is the story of today's threats to our freedoms and a highly personal, impassioned plea in defence of fundamental rights, from Shami Chakrabarti, the director of the advocacy group Liberty
+On Liberty is the story of today's threats to our freedoms and a highly personal, impassioned plea in defence of fundamental rights, from Shami Chakrabarti, Britain's leading human rights campaigner

 On 11 September 2001, our world changed.
 The West's response to 9/11 has morphed into a period of exception.
 Governments have decided that the rule of law and human rights are often too costly.
-In On Liberty, Shami Chakrabarti - who joined Liberty, the UK's leading civil rights organisation, on 10 September 2001 - explores why our fundamental rights and freedoms are indispensable.
+In On Liberty, Shami Chakrabarti explores why our fundamental rights and freedoms are indispensable.
 She shows, too, the unprecedented pressures those rights are under today.
 Drawing on her own work in high-profile campaigns, from privacy laws to anti-terror legislation, Chakrabarti shows the threats to our democratic institutions and why our rights are paramount in upholding democracy.

 'Probably the most effective public affairs lobbyist of the past 20 years' - David Aaronovitch, The Times

 'The most dangerous woman in Britain' - Sun